nxp-mcuxpresso/mcuxsdk-examples/edgefast_bluetooth_examples/shell/readme.md

   - br.iscan on
   - bt.advertise on
   - connect to the ble from Phone, and pair.
-  - Connect br/edr from Phone: Scan and connect to the br/edr from Phone,
+  - Connect br/edr from Phone.
   - Connect br/edr from DUT: If the Phone side can't find the br/edr device to click to connect, input br.discovery on to find the Phone, then br.connect xx:xx:xx:xx:xx:xx to connect with the Phone, then a2dp.connect to connect a2dp.
   - verify that the br/edr doesn't trigger pairing and security success.
   - clear the keys in the Phone